Kaljurand/Grammars/gf/README.md

 (TODO: the above commandline converts all the concrete syntaxes into JSGF, how to specify that only some have to be converted.)

-The resulting JSGF-files need possibly some post-processing: conversion into Latin1-encoding and removal of superfluous public-keywords (see the script `make_jsgf.sh`).

 Run time